q335r49/microviche/README.md

 ####Label Syntax

-Lines of the following form are consdered labels:
+Lines of the following form are considered labels:
 <samp>txb[:line num][: label#highlght#position]</samp>

-`R`emap will 'r`edraw, label the map, and attempt to move the label line to <samp>line num</samp> by inserting or removing immediately preceding blank lines.
+`R`emap will 'r`edraw, put the label in the map, and move the label line to <samp>line num</samp>, if possible, by inserting or removing immediately preceding blank lines.

 Examples:
 <samp>&nbsp;txb:345 Blah blah&nbsp;&nbsp;&nbsp;&nbsp;</samp>*move to 345*